-Joint Protocol 'Emergency Call-Off Contracts' between Northern Ireland Housing Executive and Northern Ireland District Councils (Appendix 2 - to follow)
+Joint Protocol 'Emergency Call-Off Contracts' between Northern Ireland Housing Executive and Northern Ireland District Councils (circulated)

 The Northern Ireland Housing Executive (NIHE) has a number of measured term contracts in place to facilitate response maintenance to its properties.
 The contacts are on a district council basis and have been utilised over the years by NIHE and district councils in the aftermath of emergencies, for example flooding, to provide practical assistance to communities and households that have been affected.
-This protocol permits district councils to access these contracts at preagreed rates when an emergency has occurred.
+This protocol permits district councils to access these contracts at pre-agreed rates when an emergency has occurred.